abayomi185/astrysk-docs/docs/getting-started/architecture.md

 This page is currently under development.
 :::

 Astrysk has been designed to allow for extensibility through applets.
 Applets are self-contained applications that can provide additonal functionality and customisation options.
-These applets developmed in part by the community fosters a rich eco-system of tools and features to enhance the user experience.
+These applets, developed in part by the community fosters a rich eco-system of tools and features to enhance the user experience.

 An applet has a well defined interface that the main application can use to initialise the applet.
 The interface consists of 6 main screens:
 - Home [Required]